ReLaX: Reasoning with Latent Exploration for Large Reasoning Models: Experiments

 \section{Experiments}

 To establish the effectiveness of ReLaX, we perform extensive experiments on both VLMs and LLMs at the 3B and 7B scales.
 We begin in Section~\ref{sec:exp_settings} by outlining some important experimental setups.
 Section~\ref{sec:exp_res} then reports results on a broad suite of multimodal and text-only mathematical reasoning benchmarks, comparing ReLaX against state-of-the-art LRMs.
-Section~\ref{sec:exp_ablation} follows with an ablation study that illustrates how ReLaX attains a favorable exploration–exploitation tradeoff.
-Finally, beyond the benchmarking results, Section~\ref{sec:exp_compare} offers a comprehensive comparison with prior token-level entropy–based methods.
+Section~\ref{sec:exp_ablation} presents an ablation study illustrating the role of each component in ReLaX.
+Finally, beyond the benchmarking results, Section~\ref{sec:exp_compare} offers a comprehensive comparison with previous work that focus on token space.